-I will be 62 1-17, my wife is 58, we are both retired at present.
+I will be 62, and my wife is 58.
+We are both retired at present.
 We own acreage (deed) under an LP where we are both partners and intend to build a home on it.
-We can pay outright for the home and own 100% equity in house and acreage.
-My thought is take a reverse mortgage to fund the next 5-10 years of living expense while delaying IRA withdraw and letting it grow and also delay SS until full benefit or wait until 70 to collect.
-Question if the LP acreage that house will be on is considered together to utilize LP acreage equity and is this a sensible use of the reverse mortgage? – Eric
+We can pay outright for the home and own 100% equity in the house and acreage.
+My thought is to take a reverse mortgage to fund the next 5-10 years of living expenses while delaying IRA withdrawal and letting it grow and also delay SS until full benefit or wait until 70 to collect.
+If the LP acreage that the house will be on considered together to utilize LP acreage equity and is this a sensible use of the reverse mortgage? – Eric

-You don’t indicate the amount of the acreage but for argument’s sake, let’s call it 5 acres of land with a pad suitable for building.
+You don’t indicate the amount of the acreage, but for argument’s sake, let’s call it 5 acres of land with a pad suitable for building.
 If the 5 acres is a separate legal parcel, it would not be considered in the value and would not be encumbered by the loan.
-If the 5 acres was all part of the same legal description, it would also be encumbered with the reverse mortgage but the appraiser would have to be able to find similar, sales with 5 acres parcels to determine the value of the lot.
+If the 5 acres were all part of the same legal description, it would also be encumbered with the reverse mortgage, but the appraiser would have to be able to find similar sales with 5 acres parcels to determine the value of the lot.